 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Under the rule change, dairies and service stations were still allowed to sell pre-packaged hot food but not coffee.
+Under the rule change, dairies and service station were still allowed to sell pre-packaged hot food but not coffee.

-The new guidelines say food and drink can be bought and sold, but cannot be prepared, packaged or consumed on-site after ordering.
+The guidelines say food and drink can be bought and sold, but cannot be prepared, packaged or consumed on site after ordering.

 A ministry spokeswoman said the rule change came about following evidence of queues for made-to-order food and beverages in some locations.